Succulent seed sowing for the beginner

 In our greenhouse, we use polystyrene boxes which we have cut glass lids to fit perfectly on top.
 For smaller greenhouses and in-home gardens, a takeaway container with a lid will work.
 I visited Mr. Nishi in Japan where he grows his annual new Haworthia crosses in hundreds of round takeaway containers.
 This is how he grows crops of thousands upon thousands of his own new hybrids under grow lights with about 7–8,000 lux (about half the sun’s value).

-Kayo with Mr Nishi looking at his new Haworthia seed crop
+Kayo and Mr. Nishi look at his new Haworthia seed crop.

 Succulent seed sowing methods